How to use a combination square set

 - Included in the head is a highly visible level vial.

-The tool can be used as a depth gauge and it can be purchase in three blade lengths 6”, 12” and 16”.
+The tool useable as a depth gauge Also is in three blade lengths 6”, 12” and 16”.

 - This is a very handy multi-purpose marking tool.